How to Save Money on Your Car Expenses

 Let’s look at several ways you might save a lot of money on car insurance.

 #1.
 Shop Around

 About 40% of Americans looked for new auto insurance last year, according to a J.D.
 Power study.
 Shopping around can save you a lot of money, though.
-The next time you’re up for renewal, get quotes from at least five companies that are well reviewed with the National Association of Insurance Commissioners.
+The next time you’re up for renewal, get quotes from at least five companies that are well-reviewed with the National Association of Insurance Commissioners.
 Shoppers who switch can save almost $400.

 Auto insurance rates vary a lot between companies.
 You might get wildly different price quotes even for identical coverage levels.
 Get quotes from a full gamut of reputable insurers.
 Don’t forget the reputable part.
-It’s not just price you’re looking at.
+It’s not just the price you’re looking at.
 Look at the company’s reputation and its customer reviews across the web.

 #2.
 Ditch Collision Coverage